JunghwanRo/log/README.md

 # To be DONE

-Make an immigrant task for squid. \
-Check Gym spaces for the action space. \
-Check if set_mass function works in GPU pipeline. \
+Lab Meeting. \
+Check the RANS framework, and how it is handling the discrete action. \
 Implement jet propulsion. (+ add water_tank as an observation, etc.). \

+# DONE
+### 2025.Jan.23
+Check if the set_mass function works in the GPU pipeline. -> It worked badly with GPU. \
 Think about the super easy prototype to use as a test robot.
 To deploy a trained model on a real robot. \

-# DONE
 ### 2025.Jan.22
 Divide Squid into upper/lower body. \
 Add visualization for thrust. \
+Make an immigrant task for squid. \
+Check Gym spaces for the action space. \

 ### 2025.Jan.21
 Check IsaacLab action examples. \